Find Affordable College Courses

 San Angelo, TX

 You’ll join some of the best and brightest minds around you if you attend Sam Houston State University.
 The school came in at #4 on this year’s Best Agricultural Economics Schools in Texas list.
-SHSU is a fairly large public school located in the town of Huntsville.
+SHSU is a very large public school located in the town of Huntsville.

 The average amount in student loans that agricultural business majors at SHSU take out is $20,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $197.